 It’s important to remember that the flowering stage varies significantly between species.
 While Arabica plants may self-pollinate, Robusta plants require cross-pollination to thrive.
 Robusta coffee blossoms are more extensive and numerous than arabica coffee flowers.
 (From 8 to 20 panicles per panicle, versus 2 to 12 for Arabica.)

 Coffee blossoming conditions (process)

-The coffee plant requires a significant amount of rainwater for the blossom to flourish.
-The shoots along the trunk will begin to flower a few weeks after the first rains of the season.
+The coffee plant requires significant rainwater for the blossom to flourish.
+The shoots along the trunk will begin to flower a few weeks after the season’s first rains.
 Flowering is a delicate process, and plants require steady space for optimal growth.
 In most circumstances, the farmer will leave the garden at this moment.

-At the “peak” of the blossoming season, around four weeks later, the perfume of coffee flowers reaches its highest power.
+At the “peak” of the blossoming season, the perfume of coffee flowers reaches its highest power around four weeks later.
 This is frequently regarded as a cause for celebration in coffee-growing regions.
 Because the flowers only last approximately three days before wilting and falling to the ground.
 It’s also an indication that the berries are almost ready to ripen.

 Some couples even plan weddings around this season to take advantage of the fields of white flowers’ unusual beauty and intense aroma.